liferay/liferay-docs/develop/tutorials/articles/140-assets/01-adding-updating-and-deleting-assets.markdown

+---
+header-id: adding-updating-and-deleting-assets-for-custom-entities
+---

-# Adding, Updating, and Deleting Assets for Custom Entities [](id=adding-updating-and-deleting-assets-for-custom-entities)
+# Adding, Updating, and Deleting Assets for Custom Entities

 To use Liferay's asset framework with an entity, you must inform the asset framework about each entity instance you create, modify, and delete.
 In